Menu

 Program Description:

 The Mini Grants program is intended to provide seed money to establish new programs (not for ongoing initiatives).
-An extension or new direction of an existing program could be considered for funding, if it is clearly demonstrated that the proposed change is significant.
+An extension or new direction of an existing program could be considered for funding if it is clearly demonstrated that the proposed change is significant.
 This year’s submissions can range on any topic.
-However, in continuation of ALE’s focus on the organization’s values of supportive and inclusive community, collaboration, curiosity, and rigor, your submission should include how this proposal will align with one or more of these values in its efforts.
+However, in continuation of ALE’s focus on the organization’s values of supportive and inclusive community, collaboration, curiosity, and rigor, your submission should include how this proposal aligns with one or more of these values in its efforts.

 Individuals may request up to $1,500 to cover costs associated with the project or program.
 The ALE does not provide overhead support or indirect costs to institutions or other entities assisting in administering the award.
 The total amount of funds awarded through this program will be based on available ALE resources.
 The ALE awards committee will review the proposals and make funding decisions.